awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 }
 ```

-You can program a Lambda function to identify the caller based on the `CallDetails` data\.
+You can program an AWS Lambda function to identify the caller based on the `CallDetails` data\.
 You can also validate the meeting PIN received earlier\.
-Assuming a correct PIN, you then use the [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) and [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) APIs to create the Amazon Chime SDK meeting and generate the join token used by the meeting attendee\.
-The Lambda function responds with the action to join the Amazon Chime meeting\.
+Assuming a correct PIN, you then use the [CreateMeeting](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_CreateMeeting.html) and [CreateAttendee](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_CreateAttendee.html) APIs to create the Amazon Chime SDK meeting and generate the join token used by the meeting attendee\.
+The AWS Lambda function responds with the action to join the Amazon Chime SDK meeting\.

 ```
 {